 Hashish arrived in the Middle East during the Middle Ages, thanks to merchants returning from lands like India, where cannabis, mainly in the form of charras or hash, was and is a popular sacrament among Hindu devotees of the Lord Shiva.
 (Cannabis, in hemp and flower form plays no small role in Jewish practice, as well, beginning in biblical times, but that’s another story.)
 By the early 20th century, Egypt had become the main consumer of hashish, with Greece having been the main provider.
 But as a new middle class in Egypt developed “hand in hand with the British occupation,” they saw hashish as a “lower class drug,” Haggai Ram, professor of history and Middle Eastern studies at Ben-Gurion University in the Negev, explained to me.
 Hashish was banned in 1925, and within a decade, Greece followed suit.
 Lebanon and Syria then surfaced as new primary suppliers of black market hashish moving toward Egypt.

-As the through route from Lebanon to Egypt, “Palestine was officially the largest depot of hashish in the Levant in the interwar years, [and] a theater of intensive and dramatic smuggling or trafficking operations,” said Ram.
+As the through route from Lebanon to Egypt, “Palestine was officially the largest depot of hashish in the Levant in the interwar years, a theater of intensive and dramatic smuggling or trafficking operations,” said Ram.
 “As it always happens, some of that merchandise remained in Palestine for home consumption, actually creating a market for hashish.”

 Israel-Palestine witnessed a spike in hashish smoking during the 1920s and ’30s.
 Ram noted: “You have in every Palestinian city—Jaffa, Jerusalem, Tiberias, Acre—multiple venues of hashish smoking, such as hashish dens, cafés, and coffee houses, which served hashish to customers.”
 Arab, or Mizrahi, Jews took part in hashish culture alongside their Muslim and Christian neighbors, as the Holy Land became the Amsterdam of the Middle East.
-“People could be seen in the streets intoxicated [and] the police had no real interest in hashish enforcement,” he continued.
+“People could be seen in the streets intoxicated the police had no real interest in hashish enforcement,” he continued.
 “They had other priorities: Jewish immigration and Arab revolt.”

 Ashkenazi Jews who immigrated to the land looked down on hashish, much the same as the British-inspired middle-class Egyptians did.
 And so there was a movement to dissociate the Arab Jews from hashish as a means of dissociating them from Palestinian culture.
 “During the mandate period, the Zionists rapidly endorsed humus, seeing it as an authentic dish, but hashish was a wholly different matter,” said Ram.
-“Using hashish would cross a border which should not be crossed because it [was seen that it] could make you an Arab.
+“Using hashish would cross a border which should not be crossed because it could make you an Arab.
 It became an important distinguishing mark between Jews and Arabs.”

 But the dissociation of Jews from cannabis lasted only briefly after 1948.
 Jews from Arab and North African countries immigrated to Israel, bringing their own customs from back home, and settling in transit camps, where it was found in the early 1950s that they were growing their own cannabis for home consumption.
 “They suffered from poor sanitary and hygiene conditions, poverty, and neglect, as well as ill-treatment and discrimination by the state,” Ram writes in an article titled “Hashishophobia and the Jewish ethnic question in mandatory Palestine and the State of Israel,” published in the British Journal of Middle Eastern Studies.
 “Beset by these adversities, transit camps soon evolved into centers of drug wheeling and dealing and substance abuse.”